Sparse, brooding melodies and lyrical, uplifting ballads

 Tucker and Ellis are joined by a rotating band of guest musicians playing a diverse collection of instruments including dobro, lapsteel, banjo, mandolin, violin, and double bass.
 As a duo, or with their string band in tow, Zinnia Blue has played extensively around Melbourne’s inner north, including venues such as The Lomond Hotel, The Clifton Hill Hotel and The Wesley Anne.

-They have also played many shows around regional Victoria and interstate, and at festivals such as the Cygnet Folk Festival, Guildford Banjo Jamboree, Nariel Creek Folk Festival, and the Tamar Valley Folk Festival.
+They have also played many shows around Tasmania and interstate, and at festivals such as the Cygnet Folk Festival, Guildford Banjo Jamboree, Nariel Creek Folk Festival, and the Tamar Valley Folk Festival.

 Zinnia Blue have distilled their unique sound and eclectic songs for their debut album The Garden, released in January 2020.
-The band celebrate the release with a Tasmanian and Victorian tour, including three shows at the Cygnet Folk Festival in Tasmania from January 10th to 12th, and an album launch at Wesley Anne in Northcote, Melbourne on February 9th.
+The band celebrated the release with a Tasmanian and Victorian tour, including three shows at the Cygnet Folk Festival in Tasmania in January 2020, and an album launch at Wesley Anne in Northcote, Melbourne.